dave_anderson_saxophonist 2.jpeg

 Anderson has performed as a saxophonist around North America with notable musicians including Matt Wilson, Pat Bianchi, Chico Pinheiro, Nicholas Payton and Mel Torme, playing New York City venues including Birdland and Zinc Bar.
 Although he plays in a modern style, Anderson has received accolades from jazz legends including Ray Brown and Rufus Reid.

-Increasingly Anderson has focused on composing original music for his conceptually themed recording projects such as Melting Pot, Blue Innuendo and the soon-to-be released In Lieu of Flowers.
+Increasingly Anderson has focused on composing original music for his conceptually themed recording projects such as Melting Pot, Blue Innuendo and the new release In Lieu of Flowers.
 He has recorded over 40 of his original compositions while developing a highly personal compositional/instrumental sound – one that is harmonically complex, melodically compelling and rhythmically exciting, yet accessible and appealing to lay listeners.

 Born and raised in Cloquet, Minnesota, Dave Anderson started playing saxophone in his school band at age 11 and eventually won awards as an outstanding high school soloist at area jazz festivals.
 He wrote his first original songs while still in high school.
 Attending the University of Minnesota’s Duluth and Minneapolis campuses, Anderson won a full scholarship to the Aspen Music Festival, performing in a student ensemble that also included Clarence Penn, Ryan Kisor, Scott Whitfield, and Laurence Hobgood.